launchableinc/record-build-action/README.md

 ### `build_name`

 [Build](https://docs.launchableinc.com/concepts/build) name that you can give to the current software.
-Default is the [GITHUB_RUN_ID](https://docs.github.com/en/actions/learn-github-actions/variables#default-environment-variables) revealed by GitHub Actions.

 You'll use this value when you record tests later, so the value you choose needs to be available in that later step.